baxter07/django-ajax-views/docs/overview.rst

             ajax_view = True

 The :code:`AjaxMixin` takes care of passing the **URL name** the view class is mapped to, to the client side app.
 Add :code:`ajax_view = True` to the class if you have created a corresponding JS file.
-If :code:`ajax_view = False` or not specified the client side **middleware** will always be executed.
+If not you can omit the :code:`ajax_view` property or set it to :code:`False`.
+The client side **middleware** will always be executed.

-The **JSON config script** defines the communication channel for sites requested via url.
+The **JSON config script** is the communication channel for sites requested via URL.
 It should be included in the base html template from wich all other templates inherit from.

 .. code-block:: html